-Certainly, we should question and inform ourselves before we trust it and eat as natural and balanced as possible.
+Indeed, we should question and inform ourselves before we trust it and eat as naturally and balanced as possible.
 Read this article and see what is better to do.

 Do You Make This Mistake And Trust What We Are Told is Healthy?

 This is the world we live in.
 When we’re told something is “healthy,” most of us blindly trust it as fact.
 If the news says so, it must be right.
 Right?

 It’s time we do a little digging of our own so that we can distinguish between scientific facts and diet fads.

 Here are five popular health trends that most of us don’t question but should.